arazd/MicroscopyGAN/README.md

 ## How to run

 Download the repo.
 Put the following numpy files to the folder with scripts - Drosophila_X.npy, Drosophila_Y.npy, Retina_X.npy, Retina_Y.npy, Synthetic_tubulin_tubules_X.npy, Synthetic_tubulin_tubules_Y.npy.
-Files that end with are defected microscopy images from different sources, and corresponding files that end with are their paired high-quality images ("ground truth").
+Files that end with X.npy are defected microscopy images from different sources, and corresponding files that end with Y.npy are their paired high-quality images ("ground truth").
 We provide a shortened version of those arrays in the data folder.

 Alternatively, you can use your own .npy files with defected and ground truth image arrays.
 To do that modify lines 55-62 of train_cGAN.py.